benwiley4000/blog.benwiley.org/content/blog/fix-json-responses-redux-middleware.md

 ### Integrating this into an app data flow

-In our app, there's not necessarily an obvious place to use `camelize` if want to use it to transform our data responses.
+In our app, there's not necessarily an obvious place to use `camelize` if we want to use it to transform our data responses.
 We know the data in our state needs to be `camelCased`, so one option would be to use `camelize` inside of our reducer as we update our state.

 {{<highlight jsx>}}
 /* example */